 Daily Summer Skincare Routine

-- Follow with a lightweight lotion and oil serum if needed.
+- Follow with a serum, lightweight lotion, and oil if needed.
 I love using this hyaluronic acid serum, facial lotion, and facial oil.
+Acure and Cocokind both have more affordable options.

 - Use a primer or lotion with mineral sunscreen like Blissoma Photonic or Suntegrity.

-- PM cleanse with a gentle exfoliating cleanser like this glycolic acid cleanser.
+- PM cleanse with a gentle exfoliating cleanser like this glycolic acid cleanser or lactic acid cleanser.

-- Follow with a toner, lotion, and moisturizer if needed.
+- Follow with a toner, lotion, and oil if needed.

-- Use hydrating and purifying masks as needed.
+- Use hydrating and purifying masks as needed (once a week)

 - Exfoliate with a scrub or facial brush twice a week.